Evgenygroup/TrackingProject/README.md

 ```
 docker-compose up --build -d
 ```
-Once the application is up and running it can be seen on http://localhost:8080/.
+Once the application is up and running it can be seen on localhost http://localhost:8080/.
 Its endpoints will also be exposed at http://localhost:8080/swagger-ui.html